 The Monitoring Working Group (MWG) of the NBCKC

-Established in 2018, the Monitoring Working Group (MWG), part of the National Boreal Caribou Knowledge Consortium (NBCKC), is a forum to share and generate new knowledge regarding monitoring methods for boreal caribou across Canada.
-The MWG aims to bring together the best available information to help inform actions by those involved in monitoring programs, by investigating caribou population monitoring priorities, methods, constraints, and best practices.
+In existence from September 2018 to March 2026, the Monitoring Working Group (MWG) of the National Boreal Caribou Knowledge Consortium (NBCKC), was a forum to share and generate new knowledge regarding monitoring methods for boreal caribou across Canada.
+The MWG brought together the best available information to help inform actions by those involved in monitoring programs, by investigating caribou population monitoring priorities, methods, constraints, and best practices.

 MWG logo